30 Productive Sunday Journal Prompts to Kickstart the Week

 Include visuals and mementos

-Journaling isn’t limited to words alone.
-Feel free to incorporate visuals, like photographs, magazine cutouts, or sketches, to improve your journal entries.
+Journaling doesn’t have to be just words.
+You can add visuals, like photos, magazine cutouts, or sketches, to your entries.

-You can also include small mementos like ticket stubs, dried flowers, or inspiring quotes.
-These visual elements can add depth and make your journaling experience more immersive.
+You can also include small keepsakes, like ticket stubs, dried flowers, or inspiring quotes.
+These elements can make your journaling more meaningful.

 Reflect and revisit